MelakuDemeke/printf/README.md

     * Handle the precision for non-custom conversion specifiers.
 11. It's depressing when you're still around and your albums are out of print
     * Handle the 0 flag character for non-custom conversion specifiers.
+12. Every time that I wanted to give up, if I saw an interesting textile, print what ever, suddenly I would see a collection
+    * Handle the - flag character for non-custom conversion specifiers.